 How does it work?

-Using the code below, the fructan index is automatically retrieved from our server.
+The fructan index is automatically retrieved from our server using the code below.
 It does not cost you any data traffic, the only data traffic runs from our server to the visitor of your website.
-The fructan index will contact our server every 10 minutes to see if there is any new data.
+The fructan index will contact our server every 10 minutes to check for new data.

 To build the fructan index into your website, copy the code below from the white window.
-After this, open the HTM or HTML page on which you want to place the fructan index with a text editor such as Notepad or Notepad .
-Then paste the code where you want the fructan index and that's it: Your page now has a professional looking Fructan index!
+After this you open the HTM or HTML page on which you want to place the fructan index with a text editor such as Notepad or Notepad .
+Then paste the code where you want the fructan index and that's it: your page now has a professional looking fructan index !